 Whether you are getting your chicken ready to go to show or thinking your chicken just needs a little extra special treatment these chicken spa days tips will help you make your bird look and feel better.

-Things We Do On Chicken Spa Day
+Things To Do on Chicken Spa Day

 Bathing: